Urea shortage threatens South Korea's transport, energy industries | Headlines

 Urea shortage threatens South Korea's transport, energy industries

 The Defence Ministry on Tuesday said the first batch of supply from Australia had been secured.
-In 2015 South Korea made it mandatory for diesel cars to use urea solutions to control emissions, which now impacts 40% of registered vehicles.
+In 2015, South Korea made it mandatory for diesel cars to use urea solutions to control emissions, a move that now impacts 40% of registered vehicles.

-Diesel vehicle drivers have started panic-buying urea after key supplier China last month tightened exports for its domestic market.
-Nearly 97% of South Korea's urea imports came from China between January and September, the trade ministry said.
-"I drove about 70 kilometers to a gas station to just get urea solution for my truck and there were long lines of vehicles and my turn didn't come, so I just left empty-handed," Lee Byung-ki, 63, told Reuters, adding he would not be able to continue working from Wednesday unless he found some urea.
+Diesel vehicle drivers have started panic buying https://www.reuters.com/world/china/skorean-drivers-panic-buy-urea-after-china-tightens-supply-2021-11-05 urea after China's custom's last month introduced a new export requirement https://www.reuters.com/article/china-commodities-urea-idUSL1N2QI0TQ, effectively halting exports https://www.reuters.com/article/china-urea-idUSKBN2H40Z7 in order to boost supplies to the domestic market.
+Nearly 97% of South Korea's urea imports came from China between January and September, trade ministry said.
+"I drove about 70 kilometres to a gas station to just get urea solution for my truck and there were long lines of vehicles and my turn didn't come, so I just left empty handed," Lee Byung-ki, 63, told Reuters, adding he would not be able to continue working from Wednesday unless he found some urea.

-The shortage is threatening to halt delivery trucks carrying gasoline and other fuels to local gas stations, an official from one of South Korea's major refiners said.
-"If gas stations do not manage to receive sufficient amount of fuel, it could attribute to jump to logistical cost across almost all industries, which eventually could burden consumers – price increases in ordinary consumer goods."
+The shortage is threatening to halt delivery trucks carrying gasoline and other fuels to local gas stations, an official from one of South Korea’s major refiners said.
+"If gas stations do not manage to receive sufficient amount of fuel, it could lead to a jump in logistic costs across almost all industries, which eventually could burden consumers (due to) price increases in ordinary consumer goods."

+But the shortage could have an even greater impact on South Korea's industrial sector, as environmental regulations stipulate that some manufacturers use urea or face penalties.
+The industrial urea inventory, which keeps factories running, was already low, according to a manufacturing industry source.

-A major urea supplier in the country said it had not been able to import urea material from China since mid-October, which had resulted in a drop in the operation rate of its urea solution production line in South Korea.
-The industrial urea inventory, which keeps factories running, is already low, a source from the manufacturing industry told Reuters.
+A major South Korean urea supplier said it had been unable to import urea from China since mid October, and had slowed production of urea solution as a result.

-"What we could do to alleviate the urea shortage for factory operation is to ask the government to relax these environmental regulations to make it through this."
 AUTOMAKERS WORRIED

-If the urea shortage persists the auto sector, which already faces a semiconductor shortage and price hikes in raw materials, would find it difficult to get parts from suppliers, said Lee Hang-Koo, an executive adviser at Korea Automotive Technology Institute.
-"It could end up keeping South Korean automakers' factories abroad from manufacturing vehicles as much as they would like to because their auto parts suppliers would not be able to deliver their parts to export ports to ship their products," he said.
+If the urea shortage persists, the auto sector, which already faces a semiconductor shortage https://www.reuters.com/article/chips-shortage-explainer-int-idUSKBN2BN30J and price hikes in raw materials https://www.reuters.com/business/energy/world-bank-sees-significant-inflation-risk-high-energy-prices-2021-10-21, would find it difficult to get parts from suppliers, said Lee Hang-koo, an executive adviser at Korea Automotive Technology Institute.
+Automakers' factories abroad could be forced to cut production if suppliers were unable to deliver parts to South Korean ports for shipment, he said.

-President Moon Jae-in tried to calm public fear on Tuesday, saying at a cabinet meeting there was no need for "excessive concern" and help was on the way.
-The government has released urea stockpiles from the public sector to areas in urgent need and said there will be a temporary release from military stockpiles.
+President Moon Jae-in told a cabinet meeting on Tuesday that there was no need for "excessive concern" and help was on the way.
+The government has released public sector stocks of urea to areas in urgent need and has said military stocks will also be released as a temporary measure.

 Defence Minister Suh Wook on Tuesday said in a parliamentary committee meeting the military plans to release around half the stockpile of 445 tonnes of the automotive urea solutions to civilians as a loan.
 South Korea secured 200 tonnes of mass urea from Vietnam this week and is in consultation with other nations for up to 10,000 tonnes, enough to make about 30,000 tonnes of the diesel exhaust fluid.
 The Defence Ministry on Tuesday said the first batch of supply from Australia had been secured.

-In 2015 South Korea made it mandatory for diesel cars to use urea solutions to control emissions, which now impacts 40% of registered vehicles.
-Diesel vehicles made since 2015 must be fitted with a so-called selective catalytic reduction (SCR) system that requires injection of urea solutions that help scrub nitrogen oxide (NOx) from diesel exhaust causing air pollution.
+In 2015, South Korea made it mandatory for diesel cars to use urea solutions to control emissions, a move that now impacts 40% of registered vehicles.
+Diesel vehicles made since 2015 were required to be fitted with selective catalytic reduction (SCR) systems which rely on injections of urea solution to scrub nitrogen oxide (NOx) from diesel exhaust fumes.

-Without the urea solution, passenger cars do not start and trucks can only travel up to 20 km (12 mph), forcing some desperate drivers to try and rig their vehicles or use urea emulators to trick the SCR system, local media reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)